Water supply and sanitation in India: Service provision

 Private sector participation.
 The private sector plays a limited, albeit recently increasing role in operating and maintaining urban water systems on behalf of ULBs.
 For example, the Jamshedpur Utilities & Services Company (Jusco), a subsidiary of Tata Steel, has a lease contract for Jamshedpur (Jharkhand), a management contract in Haldia (West Bengal), another contract in Mysore (Karnataka) and since 2007 a contract for the reduction of non-revenue water in parts of Bhopal (Madhya Pradhesh).
 The French water company Veolia won a management contract in three cities in Karnataka in 2005.
 In 2002 a consortium including Thames Water won a pilot contract covering 40,000 households to reduce non-revenue water in parts of Bangalore, funded by the Japan Bank for International Cooperation.
 The contract was scaled up in 2004.
 The Cypriot company Hydro-Comp, with two Indian companies, won a 10-year concession contract for the city of Latur City (Maharashtra) in 2007 and an operator-consultant contract in Madurai (Tamil Nadu).
 Furthermore, the private Indian infrastructure development company SPML is engaged in build-operate-transfer (BOT) projects, such as a bulk water supply project for Bhiwandi (Maharashtra).
+In 2023, NeeRain a government supported start-up was able to save 60,000 liters of water each year through innovation by installing their patented technologies across multiple location in India.

 Rural areas.
 There are about a 100,000 rural water supply systems in India.
 At least in some states, responsibility for service provision is in the process of being partially transferred from State Water Boards and district governments to Panchayati Raj Institutions (PRI) at the block or village level (there were about 604 districts and 256,000 villages in India in 2002, according to Subdivisions of India.
 Blocks are an intermediate level between districts and villages).
 Where this transfer has been initiated, it seems to be more advanced for single-village water schemes than for more complex multi-village water schemes.
 Despite their professed role Panchayati Raj Institutions, play only a limited role in provision of rural water supply and sanitation as of 2006.
 There has been limited success in implementing decentralisation, partly due to low priority by some state governments.
 Rural sanitation is typically provided by households themselves in the form of latrines.